Dillweed Namespace Project · Dillweed Anthill™ Observability Plane · Founding Phase

 Privacy and Data Minimization

-Anthill signals must carry the minimum identifying information necessary to support the relevant analysis.
-Signal payloads must not include agent identity information, end-user data, or content of capability invocations.
+Anthill signals MUST carry the minimum identifying information necessary to support the relevant analysis.
+Signal payloads MUST NOT include agent identity information, end-user data, or content of capability invocations.
 The observational scope of Anthill is limited to namespace infrastructure behavior — resolution patterns, trust tier transitions, revocation propagation — and does not extend to the content of agent operations conducted through the namespace.

 Versioning and Parameter Management